kevinchalet/opennetty-core/README.md

   - For MyHome Up devices, the area/point attributes must match the values assigned via [MyHome Suite](https://www.homesystems-legrandgroup.com/home?p_p_id=it_smc_bticino_homesystems_search_AutocompletesearchPortlet&p_p_lifecycle=0&p_p_state=normal&p_p_mode=view&_it_smc_bticino_homesystems_search_AutocompletesearchPortlet_journalArticleId=2493426&_it_smc_bticino_homesystems_search_AutocompletesearchPortlet_mvcPath=%2Fview_journal_article_content.jsp).
   - The endpoint name must be chosen carefully as it will be used to infer the MQTT topic used for the endpoint (e.g state changes dispatched by an endpoint named `Bedroom/Wall light` will be posted under the `opennetty/bedroom/wall light` MQTT topic).

+> [!TIP]
+> You can also add MyHome Up SCS light point area or group endpoints that are not attached to a specific device, which is the most efficient
+> way to execute unique operations targeting multiple devices at the same time (e.g switching on all the lights of a specific room).
+>
+> In this case, the `Endpoint` node MUST NOT appear under a `Device` node and MUST be assigned a list of
+> `Capability` nodes that will define the set of operations that can be executed on the endpoint.
+>
+> You can find the complete list of capabilities in the [`OpenNettyCapabilities.cs`](src/OpenNetty/OpenNettyCapabilities.cs) file.

 ```xml
 <Configuration>